bonchae/msda-workshop/README.md

 ### Package Overview
 The files are structured as a _package_ so that one module can import other modules.
 This is a much cleaner solution than including all our Python code in a single script, and it allows for easier debugging when problems inevitably arise.
 * **\_\_init\_\_.py**
-  * This file is empty, but it allows our code to be run as a Python _package_.
+  * This file is empty, but it allows our code to be run as a Python package.
 More explanation below in "How to Run Forecasting Package".
 * **utils.py**
   * This file contains _utility functions_, which make the rest of the code easier to work with.
 * **config.py**